-An uncontested divorce occurs when both spouses agree that the marriage is to end and come to a mutually satisfying agreement regarding the final divorce settlement.
+An uncontested divorce is one in which both spouses agree that the marriage is to end and come to a mutually satisfying agreement regarding the final divorce settlement.
 The streamlined divorce procedure can often save a couple time and money.

 Maturity and the acceptance that, if your spouse wants a divorce, you can’t control him/her moving forward with a divorce, play a big role in uncontested divorces.